ISPS supports three fellowships for Yale students.

 ISPS Dahl Research Scholars

-The ISPS Dahl Research Scholars is a new program for Yale undergraduate students committed to positively influencing public policy through research.
+The ISPS Dahl Research Scholars is our newest program for Yale undergraduate students committed to positively influencing public policy through research.

-Each Dahl Research Scholar will be matched with one of ISPS’s three major programs - ISPS Health, the Center for the Study of American Politics (CSAP), and the ISPS Center for the Study of Inequality (I-CSI) – for a yearlong research fellowship and academic mentorship opportunity.
+Each Dahl Research Scholar will be matched with one of ISPS’s three major programs - ISPS Health, the Center for the Study of American Politics (CSAP), and the Yale Policy Lab at ISPS– for a yearlong research fellowship and academic mentorship opportunity.